Skip to main content

 Discover why fruits give off these rich scents that we encounter almost every day and find out how scientists study the chemistry of fruit scents.

 Fruits are a feast for the senses: they come in a variety of shapes, sizes, colors and, above all, scents.
-From the sweet aroma of a peach to the sweet and sour scent of a cranberry, fruits offer a wide range of fragrances that we find in our kitchens and products such as perfumes, candles and skincare products.
+From the sweet aroma of a peach to the sweet and tart scent of a cranberry, fruits offer a wide range of fragrances that we find in our kitchens and products such as perfumes, candles and skincare products.
 But why do fruits create these scents?

 It's no coincidence that fruits smell so enticing and delicious.
 In nature, they have evolved to attract animals to eat them and ingest the seeds to promote seed dispersal, which serves the plant's reproductive strategy.
 Fruit scents have evolved to attract us by announcing the ripeness and quality of the fruit.
 In this way, the fruits convince us to eat them and help the plant to reproduce.